If you are an avid lover of matcha like us at Senbird, then these matcha shortbread cookies are sure to be your next favorite thing...Read More >

-Japanese green teas are known for its rich flavors and aromatic brews, resulting in a unique experience in each pour.
-Each type of tea ranges in caffeine content, mostly depending on the processing of the tea leaves.
-Compared to other green teas, Japanese green teas often have higher caffeine content due to the gentle steaming process.
+Japanese green teas are popular for their rich flavors and aromatic brews, providing a unique experience in each cup.
+Each type of tea ranges in caffeine content, depending on how the tea leaves are processed after being harvested.
+In comparison to other green teas, Japanese green teas often have higher caffeine content due to the gentle steaming process.

-Due to it’s versatility and abundant health benefits, matcha green tea has become one of the most popular Japanese green teas available.
-Additionally, matcha green tea can easily be incorporated into mixed drinks.
-For instance, matcha lattes, matcha smoothies, and matcha sodas.
-As a result, matcha has become a daily staple in many morning routines, especially for those looking for a caffeine boost to start the day and prefer a healthier alternative to coffee.
+Due to its versatility and abundant health benefits, matcha green tea has become one of the most popular Japanese green teas available.
+Additionally, matcha green tea can easily be incorporated into mixed drinks such as matcha lattes, matcha cocktails, and matcha popsicles.
+Thanks to this, matcha has become a daily staple in many morning routines, especially for those in need of a caffeine boost to start the day and prefer a healthier alternative to coffee.

 Sencha green tea is a classic choice if you’re looking for a pick-me-up during the day or after a meal.
-It offers a moderate caffeine boost but much lower than caffeine from coffee or shaded green tea options.
-Variations of Sencha include Fukamushicha, which is deep steamed green tea.
-Generally, this process produces a non-astringent, full-body and vibrant brew since the tea leaves soften from longer steaming.
+It offers a moderate caffeine boost but much lower than caffeine from coffee or the shaded green tea options like Gyokuro and Matcha.
+Variations of Sencha include Fukamushicha, which is a deeply steamed green tea.
+Generally, this process produces a non-astringent, full-bodied and vibrant brew since the tea leaves soften from the longer steaming.
 Regardless of which type you choose to drink, sencha green tea is an ideal option for a moderate caffeine boost.

 If you prefer lower caffeine content in your tea, or you want to have a cup with your dinner or before bed, Hōjicha is the perfect choice.
-Hōjicha is roasted over charcoal in a pan after the steaming process, while other green teas are only steamed.
-The high temperature burns away most of the caffeine within its leaves.
-Additionally, the toasty aroma and flavor is quite popular especially with new tea drinkers.
-Hence, hojicha has risen in popularity around the world due to this unique flavor profile.
+Hōjicha tea leaves are roasted after the steaming process, while other green teas are only steamed.
+The high temperature burns away most of the caffeine within the leaves.
+The toasty aroma and flavor is quite popular especially with new tea drinkers.
+Hojicha has risen in popularity around the world due to this unique flavor profile.

-For those who prefer to avoid caffeine altogether, there are also Japanese teas that have no caffeine at all.
+For those who prefer to avoid caffeine altogether, there are also Japanese teas which are completely caffeine-free.
 Herbal teas are great for those sensitive to caffeine.
-Additionally, herbal teas are good to drink any time of day.
-Mugicha (Barley Tea), Sobacha (Buckwheat Tea), and Kuromamecha (Black Soybean Tea) are all Japanese herbal teas that can be enjoyed hot or cold—each with its own set of unique health benefits and no caffeine content.
+Herbal teas are good to drink at any time of day.
+Mugicha (Barley Tea), Sobacha (Buckwheat Tea), and Kuromamecha (Black Soybean Tea) are Japanese herbal teas that can be enjoyed hot or cold—each with its own set of unique health benefits and no caffeine content.

 No matter your tastes or preferences, there is a Japanese tea that is suitable for any tea lover.
-Whether you prefer a long lasting boost of caffeine to get you through a busy day, a low dose to go with your dinner or late night activities, or no caffeine at all, Japanese tea offers a wide variety of options, ensuring you satisfying and enjoyable brew in every cup.
+Whether you prefer a long-lasting boost of caffeine to get you through a busy day, a low dose to go with your dinner or late-night activities, or no caffeine at all, Japanese tea offers a variety of options, ensuring you a satisfying and enjoyable brew in every cup.